cbrownstein-lambda/lambda-docs-mkdocs/docs/private-cloud/managed-kubernetes/index.md

 Longhorn is configured by default to pool the local drives on your control nodes, and is best used for everyday storage needs such as shared home directories, configuration files, code checkouts, metrics output, and so on.
-It provides fault-tolerance through replication and is available as single or shared PVCs.
+It provides fault tolerance through replication and is available as single or shared PVCs.

 !!! note